 No outback road trip is complete without an evening spent building a fire and cooking a meal on it.
 With no phone signal, shops or pubs about the campfire is the perfect place to gather for beers, banter and to indulge in the Aussie version of smores (a toasted marshmallow between two Tim Tams).

 Get a little closer to understanding Aboriginal culture

 The Red Centre has many landmarks considered sacred by Aboriginal people.
-Although the Anangu, the traditional owners of Uluru, do not share all of their laws and principles with outsiders visiting the Cultural Centre at Uluru or taking a guided tour of Uluru’s base is a great step towards understanding the significance of Uluru to the Anangu.
+Although the Anangu, the traditional owners of Uluru, do not share all of their laws and principles with outsiders, visiting the Cultural Centre at Uluru or taking a guided tour of Uluru’s base is a great step towards understanding the significance of Uluru to the Anangu.
 Definitely take the opportunity to learn from elders from the world's longest continuing culture and traditional custodians of the land we live and work on.
 Australia always was, and always will be, Aboriginal land.